alal4465/CTF_Writeups/ROP Emporium[ret2win-64bit]/README.md

 # ret2win-64bit
-this challange is the very first one in the "ROP Emporium" series. it's a basic return pointer overwrite without any tricks.
+this challange is the very first one in the "ROP Emporium" series. it's a basic return pointer overwrite to change execution flow.

 ![Screenshot from 2020-04-02 11-19-39-edited](https://user-images.githubusercontent.com/60041914/78273124-14177280-7517-11ea-8fca-1f42421d4b38.png)